Yash-Singh607/pyrowatch/README.md

     --save --json
 ```

-Processes all 60 images.
+Processes all sample images.
 Saves annotated copies to `outputs/` and a JSON
 results file.

 Expected output (last lines):